hpylieva/generative_ai_with_llms/README.md

-# Generative AI with Large Language Models Course Notebooks
+# Some notebooks with LLMs usecases